EdwinVW/pitstop/README.md

 To simulate sending emails, I use MailDev.
 This test-server acts as both an SMTP Server as a POP3 server and offers a website to see the mails that were sent.
 No emails are actually sent when using this test-server.
 I use the default MailDev Docker image from Docker Hub (`djfarrelly/maildev`).
 See [https://github.com/djfarrelly/MailDev](https://github.com/djfarrelly/MailDev "MailDev Github repo") for more info.

 **AutoMapper**
-AutoMapper is used (only where it adds value) to map certain POCOs to other POCOs.
+AutoMapper is used (only where it adds value) to map between POCOs.
 This is primarily handy when mapping commands to events, events to events or events to models.
 See [http://automapper.org/](http://automapper.org/ "Automapper web-site") for more info.

 **Polly**
 Polly is used to make sure the services are resilient to outages of other services.
 It offers automatic retry or circuit-breaker logic that is used at every interaction with resources that could be down (database, message-broker, other services).
 See [https://github.com/App-vNext/Polly](https://github.com/App-vNext/Polly "Polly Github repo") for more info.